 Supporting a suicide attempt survivor can be scary.
-When you know that someone has been pushed to the edge before, you might wonder what’s stopping him or her from doing it again.
+When you know that someone has been pushed to the edge before, you might wonder what’s stopping him, her or them from doing it again.
 The truth is, your support can play a role in steering attempt survivors down the road to healing and keeping them on the right track.

 The first thing you need to remember is that these survivors have fought their way back through the darkness and, in this moment, are making the choice to live.
 Honour that choice by acknowledging that they want to be here and realize that what they’re doing by talking about it, is finally giving themselves permission to ask for help.

-It sounds confusing, and remember that they are doing the best they know how to in that very moment, and remind yourself that in the life of a suicide attempt survivor, living moment to moment is a pretty big deal.
+Remember that they are doing the best they know how to in that very moment, and remind yourself that in the life of a suicide attempt survivor living moment to moment is a pretty big deal.
 Respect their decisions and check-in frequently to see if they could use a friend.
 Also keep an eye out for the warning signs for those at risk of suicide.

-Don’t feel as if you have to dissect the reason behind an attempt (that’s where professional help comes in), or offer solutions.
-According to one suicide attempt survivor who shared her story onLiveThroughThis.org, during her most trying times a lot of people would say things like, “What do you have to be depressed about?” to which she responds that depression doesn’t need a reason — it just is.
+Don’t feel as if you have to offer solutions or dissect the reason behind an attempt -that’s where professional help comes in.
+An attempt survivor shared with LiveThrough This.org that during her most trying times, lots of people would say things like: “What do you have to be depressed about?”, to which she responded “Depression doesn’t need a reason — it just is.“

-Accept that you may not fully grasp what’s going on inside the head of a suicide attempt survivor, and accept that that’s okay.
+Be aware that you may not fully grasp what’s going on in the mind of a suicide attempt survivor, then accept that such awareness is okay.
 You don’t have to understand, you just have to be there if and when they choose to open up about their experience.
 At that point, be sure to listen to what they’re saying and tune in as they’re telling their story.

 One of the biggest challenges faced by suicide attempt survivors is the stigma they have to face on their way to find help.
 Telling someone you attempted suicide is hard enough.
 Hearing that it was selfish to try in the first place certainly doesn’t make it easier to open up.